Gigaspaces/xap-docs/site/content/xap/12.2/admin/troubleshooting-protective-modes.markdown

 {{% /note %}}

-# Space Routing property Validation
+# Space Routing Property Validation

 The `Space Routing` property is used to partition the data across different partitions.
 It is recommended to define such property explicitly to control how data is partitioned and avoid common mistakes like writing data to the wrong partition.